abera25/domotic/docs/README.md

 # Domotic

-Control 433MHz outlets with a raspberry pi and a custom interface.
+Control 433MHz outlets with a raspberry pi and a custom interface on port 2500.

 ![View of interface](view.png)